-Check sites like Christmas Light Finder or Bronner's Christmas Wonderland to find listings in your local area.
+Check sites like Christmas Light Finder to find listings in your local area.
 In addition, your local radio station and newspaper will generally feature some of the more outstanding houses in the area.
 Keep in mind too that your area's famous landmarks are likely to be decked out as well.

-You might think that sitting down during the busy Christmas season to make a bunch of ornaments is the last thing you want to do, but crafting with your kids or friends is a great way to bond, and create something meaningful.
+You might think that sitting down during the busy Christmas season to make many ornaments is the last thing you want to do, but holiday crafting with your kids or friends is a great way to bond and create something meaningful.
 Ornaments do not have to be complicated.

-For super easy ornaments, use clear, acrylic, fillable ornaments and fill them with tinsel, white iridescent tinsel, or curled curling ribbon in Christmas colors.
+For super-easy ornaments, use clear, acrylic, fillable ornaments and fill them with tinsel, white iridescent tinsel, or curled curling ribbon in Christmas colors.
 Attach a ribbon for hanging.
-If you're up for something more crafty, try these beaded Christmas ornaments.
+If you're up for something more challenging, try these beaded Christmas ornaments.

 Build a Gingerbread House

-The whole family can build a gingerbread house.
+The whole family can celebrate the holiday season by building a gingerbread house together.
 Make a sketch, create a template, bake the gingerbread, then find all the wonderful treats for decorations.

-If you are not feeling brave enough to tackle a whole gingerbread house from scratch, you can either buy a pre-made kit from suppliers like Wilton, or you can make do by using graham crackers and canned frosting in lieu of gingerbread.
-Your house won't be as big, but then again, neither will the mess.
+If you are not feeling brave enough to tackle a whole gingerbread house from scratch, you can either buy a pre-made kit, or you can make do by using graham crackers and canned frosting in place of gingerbread.
+Your house won't be as big and elaborate when using more unconventional building materials and techniques, but then again, neither will the mess.